-Use a stitch marker when beginning the round portions of the pattern as it makes easier to keep track of the continues rounds you crocheted.
+Use a stitch marker when beginning the round portions of the pattern as it makes easier to keep track of the continuous rounds you crocheted.

 Make sure you crochet tightly as you’ll stuff it later and don’t want stuffing to show or come through the gaps.

 R1: Ch 41 and starting from the 2nd ch from the hook, crochet 1 sc in each ch, turn (40 sts)

 R15: fold the long rectangle in half and crochet this row through both the bottom of R1 and R14: 1 sc in each st, turn

 You are now starting to crochet in continues rounds.

 R1: 1 sc in the FLO in each st, turn and crochet 1 sc in loop (was the back loop) each of the stitches you just ignored (80 sts)